coleifer/peewee/docs/peewee/api.rst

    .. note::

-      On SQLite and MariaDB, the full-document equality is a byte comparison of the JSON text.
-Two dictionaries with the same contents but different insertion order may *not* match.
-If you need order-insensitive document equality on those backends, pass ``dumps=functools.partial(json.dumps, sort_keys=True)`` so both sides
+      On SQLite and MariaDB, two dictionaries with the same contents but different insertion order may not match.
+For order-insensitive equality there, canonicalize both sides by passing ``dumps=functools.partial(json.dumps, sort_keys=True)``.
-      are canonicalized.
-On Postgresql and MySQL the comparison is structural and key order does not matter.

    .. method:: length()